‘The Challenge’ Stars Make Bold Statement About Newcomers

 The Challenge has been one of the most successful series on MTV since it first debuted back in 1998.
 Currently in its 32nd season, The Challenge has steadily introduced contestants from several different reality series other than Real World and Road Rules.
 Several contestants this time around hail from Big Brother, Ex on the Beach, Are You the One?, and several U.K. MTV programs.
-Many of these newcomers from the last five years or so don’t sit well with longtime viewers of the show as they seem to have different motives and play the game differently than others.
+Many of these newcomers from the last five years or so don’t sit well with longtime viewers of the show, as they seem to have different motives and play the game differently than others.

-That’s just how veteran and Challenge legend Chris “CT” Tamburello feels, and his feelings on the matter were put on display in a July interview with Rolling Stone.
-The interview has come back into the spotlight after a Challenge fan account tweeted CT’s sentiments Sunday morning.
+That’s just how veteran Challenge legend Chris “CT” Tamburello feels, and his feelings on the matter were put on display in a July interview with Rolling Stone.
+The interview has come back into the spotlight after a Challenge fan account tweeted CT’s sentiments on Sunday morning.
 In the interview, CT admitted he felt that many competitors on the series these days are playing a different strategic game where they behave a certain way to guarantee their spot on an upcoming season.

 “Without saying any names, there’s some people on the show who are starting to look a little desperate.
 It’s like they’ll do anything to stay on these shows.
 A lot of people think they have to act a certain way or do certain things to secure their position in another Challenge.
-They’ll come in like, “Oh, I really need to hook up with someone this season or otherwise I don’t think I’ll get invited back.”
+They’ll come in like, ‘Oh, I really need to hook up with someone this season or otherwise I don’t think I’ll get invited back.’
 That’s sort of the mentality now,” he admitted.

 CT hasn't been known to polidick, but with $1,000,000 up for grabs and Jozea and Da'Vonne in power, he's willing to try anything ???? #TheChallenge32 is all new, this Tuesday at 9/8c! pic.twitter.com/kzHcwKlknK